Layr-Labs/clout-cards/README-CONFIGURATION.md

 #### Optional
 - `DB_PORT` - PostgreSQL port (defaults to `5432`)
 - `TEE_VERSION` - TEE binary version (defaults to `1`)
+- `ADMIN_ADDRESSES` - Comma-separated list of admin addresses (production only, defaults to empty)
 - `NODE_ENV` - Set to `production` to enable production mode
 - `ENVIRONMENT` - Alternative to `NODE_ENV`, set to `production` for production mode